 The cold zone (clean zone) includes hospital emergency departments.
 Because decontamination should have taken place in the warm zone, medical staff in the cold zone are normally safe with standard precautions.
 However, hospitals still need decontamination capability because some people may leave the scene on their own and arrive at a hospital without having been decontaminated.

 Doctors typically first stabilize the person's airway.
 However, people who have been exposed to certain chemicals may need immediate decontamination.
-Also, for some chemicals (such as nerve agents), an antidote may also be available and needed right away.
+Also, for some chemicals (such as nerve agents Nerve Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
+Nerve agents (sometimes incorrectly called "nerve gas") affect how nerves transmit signals to muscles... read more ), an antidote may also be available and needed right away.

 What kind of decontamination the person needs depends on the type of weapon.
 Skin, clothing, or both are typically contaminated in people who have been exposed to aerosols of biological or radiological agents.
 Because most such agents cannot quickly penetrate intact skin, disrobing and showering usually suffice for decontamination.
 Certain chemical agents (for example, sulfur mustard and liquid nerve agents) begin penetrating skin upon contact and may start damaging tissue immediately.
 People exposed to such agents need immediate decontamination to stop ongoing absorption and prevent the spread of contamination.
-A specially formulated commercial topical skin decontamination product (called Reactive Skin Decontamination Lotion, or RSDL®) inactivates nerve agents and sulfur mustard on the skin (it is not yet approved for use in eyes or wounds).
+A specially formulated commercial topical skin-decontamination product (called Reactive Skin Decontamination Lotion, or RSDL®) inactivates nerve agents and sulfur mustard on the skin (it is not yet approved for use in eyes or wounds).
 However, soap and water are also effective.
 Water alone is less effective for oily chemicals but is used when soap is unavailable.
 A 0.5% solution of sodium hypochlorite (made by diluting standard 5% household bleach in a 1:9 ratio of bleach to water) is also effective but is not used in eyes or wounds.
-In an emergency, any available product that might soak up the chemical agent (such as paper towels, tissue, talc, clay-rich soil, or bread) can be applied to the affected area for a few seconds and then removed by copious flushing.
+In an emergency, any available product that might soak up the chemical agent (such as paper towels, tissue, clay-rich soil, or bread) can be applied to the affected area, rubbed vigorously for up to 2 minutes, and then removed by copious flushing.